IHE/RAD.IMR/input/pagecontent/volume-1.md

 #### 1:52.4.1.8 Deployment Considerations of IMR

-IMR uses FHIR for defining the format of the diagnostic report as well as the protocol to communicate the report with other systems.
-Since FHIR is an emerging technology in many existing deployments, several considerations should be taken when deploying IMR in an existing environment:
+Since FHIR is an emerging technology in many existing deployments and IMR is built on FHIR, several considerations should be taken when deploying IMR in an existing environment:

 ##### Deploying IMR in environment with existing FHIR infrastructure